“Whatever you value most in music, pursue it.”

 Their music sounds fresh, they’re compelling on stage, their concerts resound with inspired programming, they teach pioneering curricula, and so forth.
 They also recognize professional opportunities that others miss and thereby tap potent sources of income.

 How can aspiring musicians become more innovative?
 Basically, by acquiring creative habits of thought and behavior.
-For more on that subject, see my posts in the Creativity and Entrepreneurship categories.
+For more on that subject, see my articles in the Creativity and Entrepreneurship categories as well as my low-cost online course, “10 Steps to Lifelong Creativity.”

-The French word ‘entrepreneur’ translates as “one who undertakes.”
+The French word “entrepreneur” can be translated as “one who undertakes.”
 Entrepreneurial musicians, therefore, take action and work productively for years on end.
 Their steady creativity sets them apart from the would-be artists who are merely imaginative.

 That is, imagination is essential to creativity and entrepreneurship, but, “Imagination alone produces nothing.
 Creative people work.”
 (The Musician’s Way, p.
 311)